Druyv/GitGud/README.md

 # GitGud
-Basic Git workshop for students first learning how to use Git
+Git workshop(s) for students first learning how to use Git